shkim9391/TME_OU_Branching_Pediatric_Leukemia/README.md

 tme = pd.read_csv("results/tme_features/sample_tme_features.csv")
 ecotypes = pd.read_csv("results/ecotypes/patient_immune_ecotypes.csv")

-⸻

 Reproducibility notes
 	•	The repository is organized around a manuscript-specific workflow.
 	•	Intermediate outputs are written to results/ so that later stages can be regenerated without rerunning the entire pipeline.
 	•	Figure scripts assume that required upstream outputs already exist.
 	•	Some scripts may be cohort-specific or manuscript-version-specific.
 	•	Exact outputs may vary slightly depending on software versions and any stochastic model-fitting settings.

-For stronger reproducibility, it is recommended to archive:
-	•	the exact repository commit used for submission,
-	•	the exact processed input files,
-	•	the Python environment specification,
-	•	any posterior summary tables used directly in the manuscript.

-⸻

-Recommended repository additions

-For a cleaner public release, it would help to add:
-	•	requirements.txt or environment.yml
-	•	a short LICENSE file
-	•	a .gitignore
-	•	a small README under data/ describing input provenance
-	•	a results/README.md describing key generated files
-	•	a Zenodo-linked archival release for the submission version

-⸻

-Suggested requirements.txt

 A simple starting point could be: